List of Once Upon a Time characters: Ella

+Rapunzel Tremaine

-Rapunzel Tremaine/Victoria Belfrey (season 7) portrayed by Gabrielle Anwar and Meegan Warner, is the first wife of Marcus Tremaine, mother of Anastasia and Drizella, step-mother of Ella, step-mother-in-law of Henry, and step-grandmother of Lucy Mills.
+Rapunzel Tremaine/Victoria Belfrey (season 7), portrayed by Gabrielle Anwar and Meegan Warner, is the first wife of Marcus Tremaine, mother of Anastasia and Drizella, step-mother of Ella, step-mother-in-law of Henry, and step-grandmother of Lucy Mills.
 In order to save her family, Rapunzel makes a deal with Mother Gothel and ends up locked away in a tower for six years.
 After freeing herself, she learns that her husband had remarried with a family of his own.
 Desperate to reunite herself with her family, she curses Cecelia.
 However, after Anastasia's apparent death, Rapunzel decides to kill Marcus and takes over the manor.
 She treats Drizella and Ella cruelly, prompting Drizella to conspire with Gothel to cast the Dark Curse which sends Rapunzel to the Land Without Magic.
 In Hyperion Heights, Rapunzel becomes Victoria Belfrey.
 Remembering her past life, she has Gothel locked away in her tower.
 After removing Lucy's belief, she awakens Anastasia.
 She sacrifices herself to save Ivy and trades her life for Lucy.

+Lucy Mills

-Lucy Mills/Lucy Vidrio (seasons 6-7) portrayed by Alison Fernandez, is the daughter of Ella and Henry Mills.
+Lucy Mills/Lucy Vidrio (seasons 6–7), portrayed by Alison Fernandez, is the daughter of Ella and Henry Mills.
 Born in the New Enchanted Forest to Henry and Ella, Lucy is a catalyst in the curse's prophecy.
 Fearing for Lucy's life, Henry brings her deep into the forest with the intent to build a magical wardrobe that will send her to the new world, but she loses him when he battles a beast sent by the Coven of the Eight.
 After the Dark Curse is cast, Lucy is sent to the Land Without Magic.
 In Hyperion Heights, she is known as Lucy Vidrio and believes that most of its inhabitants are fairy tale characters.
 She brings Henry to Hyperion Heights and tries to make him believe in the curse.
 She eventually ends up in a coma after Victoria awakens Anastasia.
 Lucy is awakened when Victoria sacrifices herself to save her.
 When all the realms are merged, she joins her family for Regina's coronation.

+Tiana

-Queen Tiana/Sabine (season 7) portrayed by Mekia Cox, is the daughter of Queen Eudora and a King.
+Queen Tiana/Sabine (season 7), portrayed by Mekia Cox, is the daughter of Queen Eudora and a king.
 Forced to auction her items, Princess Tiana seeks help from Dr. Facilier to find a Prince but finds out that it was a ruse, and decides to form a resistance against the King of the realm.
 As the resistance leader, she recruits Ella, Henry, Regina, and Hook to help their cause.
 During this time, she meets Prince Naveen but loses him to Dr. Facilier.
 Eventually, she becomes Queen of her kingdom when her mother steps down.
 When the Dark Curse is cast, Tiana is sent to the Land Without Magic.
 In Hyperion Heights, Tiana is known as Sabine.
 Her interest in making beignets causes her to open a food truck, unintentionally reuniting with Drew.
 After the merger of the realms, Tiana attends Regina's coronation to the Good Queen of the United Realms.